gardener/gardener/docs/concepts/operator.md

 - ETCD encryption key
 - `ServiceAccount` token signing key

-⚠️ Since `kube-controller-manager` is not yet deployed by `gardener-operator`, rotation of static `ServiceAccount` secrets is not supported and must be performed manually after the `Garden` has reached `Prepared` phase before completing the rotation.
+⚠️ Rotation of static `ServiceAccount` secrets is not supported since the `kube-controller-manager` does not enable the `serviceaccount-token` controller.

-⚠️ Rotation of the static kubeconfig (which is enabled unconditionally) is not support for now.
-The reason is that it such static kubeconfig will be disabled without configuration option in the near future.
-Instead, we'll implement an approach similar to the [`adminkubeconfig` subresource on `Shoot`s](../usage/shoot_access.md#shootsadminkubeconfig-subresource) which can be used to retrieve a temporary kubeconfig for the virtual garden cluster.

 ## Local Development